bytesinmotion/b4b/README.md

 # workflow

 Install extension

-add 1-2 records of type sectors to your database and add a translation create a record of type customer in the backend, set language to -1 and assign a sector
+add demo.sql to your database

+add plugin to your demo-page and translate the page.

-translate the frontend page and open the frontend editor in the secondary language try to edit the record and you'll see the id of the sector in the dropdown with uid_uidtranslated saving the record does not work
+Open the frontend in the secondary language secondary language try to edit a record and you'll see the id of the sector in the dropdown with uid_uidtranslated saving the record does not work

+Does not work with records of sys_language_uid -1 or sys_language_uid 1
+or translations of a sys_language_uid=0 record